JimWoolf4/trustscore-base-miniapp/README.md

 - `lib/wagmi.ts` for wallet and chain configuration
 - Hardhat configuration for contract compilation and deployment
 - Environment variables for public contract configuration

+## Maintenance Notes

+When updating the project, keep configuration changes explicit and easy to review.

+Avoid duplicating wallet or chain settings across multiple files.

+Check environment values carefully before deploying to a production network.

+Keep the frontend and deployed contract address in sync after every contract deployment.